ThomasPokorny/cyclone-community/README.md

 # Cyclone 🌪️ - AI Code Review Tool

-A Go-based tool that integrates with GitHub to provide AI-powered code reviews on pull requests using Claude AI.
+A lightweight, self-hosted Go tool that integrates with GitHub to provide AI-powered code reviews on pull requests using Claude AI.

+## Why Cyclone?

+LLMs offer real potential for code reviews, particularly for semantic analysis that goes beyond what static analysis tools can catch.
+However, the current landscape of AI code review tools suffers from:

+- **Excessive pricing** for what is essentially a webhook + LLM integration
+- **Vendor lock-in** with inflexible, closed systems
+- **Lack of control** over prompts, behavior, and hosting

+**Cyclone is:**
+- ✅ **Completely free and open source** - run it anywhere you want
+- ✅ **Full control** - modify the system prompt, codebase, and behavior
+- ✅ **Budget-friendly** - bring your own API key, pay only for what you use
+- ✅ **Transparent** - no per-user pricing schemes or hidden costs

+While Cyclone currently integrates with Anthropic's Claude, I'm working towards full AI provider agnosticism, giving you the freedom to choose any LLM you prefer.

 ## ✨ Features

-- **🤖 AI-Powered Reviews**: Uses Claude 3.5 Sonnet for intelligent code analysis
+- **🤖 AI-Powered Reviews**: Uses Claude 3.5 Sonnet for code analysis
-- **📍 Line-Specific Comments**: Comments appear directly on specific lines in the "Files changed" tab
+- **📍 Line-Specific Comments**: Comments appear directly on relevant lines in the "Files changed" tab
-- **📋 Comprehensive Summaries**: Overall PR analysis with structured feedback and poetry
+- **📋 Comprehensive Summaries**: Overall PR analysis with structured feedback
 - **🏷️ Categorized Feedback**: Issues tagged by type (nit, suggestion, issue, blocking) and focus area (security, performance, style, etc.)
 - **⚙️ Repository-Specific Configuration**: Custom review precision and prompts per repository
-- **🔄 Smart Review Triggers**: Only reviews on PR open and ready-for-review events
+- **📄 Smart Review Triggers**: Reviews on PR open and ready-for-review events
 - **⚡ Real-time Processing**: Responds to PR events via GitHub webhooks
-- **🎨 Smart Formatting**: Includes code examples, collaborative language, and lighthearted poems
 - **🛡️ Repository Filtering**: Only reviews configured repositories, ignores others

 ## 🚀 Setup